furiosa-ai/sdk-cookbook/README.md

 ## Support
-Please note that the use-case examples in the FuriosaAI SDK CookBook are provided for guide purposes only and are not intended for production use.
-If you have questions or would like to discuss how to develop your own AI application using the FuriosaAI SDK, feel free to open a pull request or submit an issue.
-For broader discussions or support of FuriosaAI SDK, we encourage you to participate in the open forum linked below.
+Please note that the use-case examples in the Furiosa SDK CookBook are provided for guide purposes only and are not intended for production use.
+If you have questions or would like to discuss how to develop your own AI application using the Furiosa SDK, feel free to open a pull request or submit an issue.
+For broader discussions or support of Furiosa SDK, we encourage you to participate in the open forum linked below.
   - [FuriosaAI Forum](https://forums.furiosa.ai/)

 ## License